concrete-mixer/concrete-mixer/README.md

 ## The art of Concrèting

-* Concrete Mixer was intended to mix field recordings of non-musical (or probably non musical) sounds together to create a surrealistic soundscape.
+* Concrète Mixer was intended to mix field recordings of non-musical (or probably non musical) sounds together to create a surrealistic soundscape.
 However, the app could be used in other ways.
 For example, `concrete.conf` provides a tempo setting (`bpm`) which is used to define timings for things like LFO speeds, delay times, and fade times.
 You could potentially take musical recordings in a compatible tempo and key and mix them together.
 * From experience sound files of about 90 seconds to two and a half minutes seem to work best in terms of the flow of the mix, but this will depend on the dynamics of the recording and (to a large degree) the taste of the listener.
 * You should mix the samples' levels to be generally consistent so that any one sample should not be disproportionately louder than any other.
 I tend to mix these reasonably quietly as enloudened environmental sound can be a bit exasperating blaring out over speakers.
 * You can specify several configuration options in the conf/concrete.conf file.
 Refer to `concrete.conf.sample` for more options.